toqana/RPi-HDMI-Photo-Frame-Radio/README.md

    ```
    sudo pip install Flask flask_socketio eventlet gevent imagesize python-resize-image
    ```
+1. Install setuptools, cffi, and gevent.
+If the installation appears to stall, wait 3 minutes and then verify with the next step.
+    ```
+    sudo pip install setuptools cffi gevent
+    ```
+1. If the installation in the prior step appears to stall, wait 3 minutes and then verify with:
+    ```
+    python
+    >>>import gevent

+    or

+    sudo pip install gevent
+    ```
+    You may need to open a new terminal window on the RPi.

 1. Reboot with "sudo reboot".
 Update and upgrade with "sudo apt-get update && sudo apt-get upgrade".